Duncan Sandys: Early life

 Sandys, born on 24 January 1908 at the Manor House, Sandford Orcas, Dorset, was the son of George John Sandys, a Conservative Member of Parliament (1910–1918), and Mildred Helen Cameron.
 Sandys's parents divorced in January 1921 when he was 12 years old.
 His mother married Frederick Hamilton Lister in October that year, becoming Mildred Helen Lister.
 He was educated at Eton College and Magdalen College, Oxford.

 Early career

 Sandys entered the diplomatic service in 1930, serving at the Foreign Office in London as well as at the embassy in Berlin.

 He became Conservative Party Member of Parliament (MP) for Norwood in south London in a by-election in March 1935, at which he was opposed by an Independent Conservative candidate sponsored by Randolph Churchill.

-In May 1935, he was in effect saying that Germany should have a predominant place in central Europe, so that Britain could be free to pursue her colonial interests without rival.
+In May 1935, he was in effect saying that Germany should have a predominant place in central Europe, so that Britain could be free to pursue her colonial interests without a rival.
 He was a prewar member of the Anglo-German Fellowship.